 Where in the United States are burglary rates the highest?
 On the state level, nearly half of all residential burglaries occurred in Southern states, though rates are also high in the West.

 Weather seems to play a role in how common burglary is in each state.
 Among the states with the highest residential burglary rates, their median annual temperature averages out to about 59 degrees, while the lowest 10 states’ median annual temperatures average out to just 48 degrees.

 Several metro areas across the country have residential burglary rates that exceed the overall rates for the U.S. The average rate for the 300+ largest U.S. cities is 7.59 per 1,000 households, barely above the overall U.S. rate.

 Burglary Vs. Other Crime

 Among all crimes, burglary is one of the most common.
-In fact, burglary accounted for about 15% of all crimes in 2017, including violent and non-violent crimes.
+In fact, burglary accounted for about 15% of all crimes, including violent and non-violent crimes.